Pages on the Web come and go with the speed of an offshore freighter

 Due to neglect by Compuserve's management and the subsequent takeover

-by AOL, it's suffered a serious decline in size.
+by AOL, it suffered a serious decline.
 But it

-is still a great place to learn truths as well as swap a few tales.
+is still a place to learn truths as well as swap a few tales.

 Chesapeake area magazine that said of the Alberg 30 web site: